 - Southern Living

-The beef for the best pot roast comes from parts of the cow with lots of connective tissue.
-The collagen in these tougher cuts will break down during cooking, making the meat more tender.
+The best pot roast beef comes from areas with lots of connective tissue.
+The collagen in these tougher cuts breaks down during cooking, making the meat more tender.
+The muscles that work hardest - and are thus toughest - are in the shoulder, chest, and hips, as these areas support the most weight and movement.

 Also Read: Brazilian Beef Cuts